awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 `C` is the number of consuming principals that receive from the Amazon SQS queue\.

 **Important**
 In general, producing principals incur double the cost of consuming principals\.
-For more information, see [How Does the Data Key Reuse Period Work?](#sqs-how-does-the-data-key-reuse-period-work)\.
+For more information, see [How Does the Data Key Reuse Period Work?](#sqs-how-does-the-data-key-reuse-period-work)
 If the producer and consumer have different IAM users, the cost increases\.

 The following are example calculations\.
 For exact pricing information, see [ AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.